John McColgan to chair Irish committee of global poverty campaign

 These new funding commitments will fall into the areas of human capital, gender equality, and sustainability.

+He also said that he had spoken this week with Taoiseach Leo Varadkar and the President, Michael D Higgins, both of whom had expressed their support for the project.

+There will be an event in Dublin as part of Global Goal Live, Mr Kelly said.

-Mr Kelly is due to appear on the Late Late Show tonight to promote the fundraising initiative.
+Mr Kelly is due to appear on the Late Late Show tonight to promote the initiative.